What is PIM?

 7. Standardization of work processes

 A pain point in managing product information is when different people use different systems.
 People and teams working with multiple systems have different ways of operating leading to inconsistent work processes and results.
 For example, teams creating product information and distributing it might have varied ways of writing product descriptions.

 8. Increased churn rate

 Staying up to customers’ ever-evolving expectations in terms of how your products are shown and described is a continuous process.
 Updating product information as and when any information changes are difficult if too many manual processes are involved which leads to an increased churn rate.

 Structuring catalogs with adequate product content, creating user-friendly product descriptions, getting rid of lack-luster product images /digital assets, import/export of product data in various formats are a few more PIM challenges.

 10. Integration challenges

 Every system has its own data structure.
 Integrating your backend legacy systems with the data formats of your suppliers, retailers or content providers needs special delegation to developers which requires time and money.
 You cannot be sure if these legacy systems will be compatible with the other systems you are looking to integrate with PIM.
 This is another PIM B2B challenge if you’re looking at volumes of data to be managed.

 These challenges are an everyday occurrence for most businesses, but the good news is that they can be overcome with a few good practices in PIM.
 Read PIM – Best practices for Product Information Management to know how your organization can start managing product information faster and better.

-Get instant updates about Product Information Management for B2B e-commerce directly in your inbox.
-Subscribe to our blog.
-We’ll mind your privacy.
+Get the updates about Product Information Management for B2B e-commerce directly in your inbox.